Renée Asherson: Theatre

 Asherson made her first stage appearance on 17 October 1935, as a walk-on in John Gielgud's production of Romeo and Juliet, though she was also the second understudy for Juliet.
 It was the production in which Gielgud and Laurence Olivier alternated the roles of Romeo and Mercutio.
 For eighteen months from 1937 through 1938, Asherson was a member of the Birmingham Repertory Theatre company.
 She first appeared at The Old Vic in May 1940 as Iris in The Tempest.
 Asherson toured with the Old Vic company from 1940 through 1941 in the roles of Kate Hardcastle in She Stoops to Conquer, Maria in Twelfth Night, Nerissa in The Merchant of Venice, and Blanche in King John.
 Asherson appeared at the New Theatre as Blanche in July 1941 before resuming her tour with the Old Vic company.

 Asherson appeared at other venues.
 It was at the Westminster Theatre that she gained especially good notices for her appearance in Walter Greenwood's The Cure for Love in 1945 with Robert Donat.
 Laurence Olivier wanted her to join his company at The Old Vic, but she chose to continue working with Donat instead.
 At the Aldwych Theatre, she played Beatrice to Donat's Benedict in Much Ado About Nothing in 1947 and Stella in the first London production of A Streetcar Named Desire in 1949.
 The latter production was directed by Olivier, with Vivien Leigh as Blanche.

-She also performed at the Apollo Theatre in 1956, the Criterion Theatre also in 1956, St Martin's Theatre in 1962, the Savoy Theatre in 1963 and 1977 and the York Theatre Royal in 1973 and 1976.
+Asherson also performed at the Apollo Theatre in 1956, the Criterion Theatre also in 1956, St Martin's Theatre in 1962, the Savoy Theatre in 1963 and 1977 and the York Theatre Royal in 1973 and 1976.

 Film

-An early lead role for Asherson was as King Henry V's love interest, Princess Katherine, in Laurence Olivier's film of Shakespeare's play Henry V.
+An early lead role for Asherson was as King Henry V's love interest, Princess Katherine, in Laurence Olivier's film of Shakespeare's play Henry V (1944).

 On film, Donat and Asherson reprised their stage roles in The Cure for Love (1949) in Donat's only film as director.
 During its production, the couple fell in love.
 They frequently appeared together in later films, such as The Magic Box (1951).
 In 1945 she appeared in The Way to the Stars as Iris Winterton, the love interest of Peter Penrose (John Mills).

-Her final film role was as the unnamed old woman in the haunted house thriller The Others.
+Her final film role was as the unnamed old woman in the haunted house thriller The Others (2001), starring Nicole Kidman.